Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Reason: Improves code modularity by separating the handling mechanisms in the game scene, enhancing maintainability, and adhering to the single responsibility principle.

 - In GameButtons and GameButtonHandler, add the buttons and event handler for load, back, levelSelect.
-- In KeyEventHandler, added new control keys case R for restart level and case P for pause game.
+- In KeyEventHandler, added new control keys case R for restart level, case P for pause game, case SPACE to start the game.
 - Remove unused case DOWN.

 ---